MI-AFP/tutorials/tutorials/09_webapp.md

 Interesting tool, that you might find useful, is [blaze-from-html](https://hackage.haskell.org/package/blaze-from-html).

+You might ask "What about styles?" or "What if want to have some JavaScript there?".
+For styles, there is [clay](https://hackage.haskell.org/package/clay) - a CSS preprocessor like LESS and Sass, but implemented as an embedded domain specific language (EDSL) in Haskell.
+Similarly to Blaze, you write CSS but in Haskell.
+For JavaScript, stay tuned for next tutorial.

 #### Hastache templates

 If you are already familiar with some web development, you've probably heard about [{{ mustache }}](http://mustache.github.io) templates.
 In Haskell, we have Haskell implementation of Mustache templates called [hastache](https://hackage.haskell.org/package/hastache).